-Summer Undergraduate Research Experience in
+University of Michigan Biophysics Summer Undergraduate Research Experience (REU)

 The Biophysics Program at the University of Michigan is one of very few standalone biophysics programs in the US and has a long tradition of interdisciplinary research.
 Since Biophysics is extremely intellectually diverse, our aim is not only to provide research experience in a subfield of the discipline, but to also provide an overview of state-of-the-art research in the field, and the experimental and theoretical/computational methods and techniques that are commonly used.

 In order to apply for the Biophysics REU Program, applicants are required to complete the online application, as well as submit official copies of transcripts (from all school/s attended) and 2 letters of recommendation.

 Students who are selected to participate in the program will receive:

 REU projects are available in many different biophysical areas.
 Please click here and here for a list of specific faculty interests.
 You may assume that every faculty member is interested in hosting an REU student.
-Active REU research areas in Biohysics at Michigan include:
+Active REU research areas in Biophysics at Michigan include:

 Previous students have stated: